GiovaniMurakami/3DCOMMERCE.API/README.md

 - DATABASE_PASSWORD: Password set for the database when created via Docker Compose.
 Example: root

-- AWS_REGION: For the bucket location
+- AWS_BUCKET_REGION: For the bucket location

 - S3_IMAGE_BUCKET: Bucket for model images.
 Example: tg-model-image